cern-vc/ms-python-client/README.md

 You will find useful the `EventParameters` and `PartialEventParameters` classes, which will help you to create the events.

-- `ZOOM_ID` is the id of the zoom meeting, which can be found inside the url of a meeting link, is **mandatory** to create an event.
+- `ZOOM_ID` is the id of the zoom meeting, which can be found inside the url of a meeting link.
+This is **mandatory** to create an event.
 - `USER_ID` is the email of the Zoom Room.

 ```python